FDio/vpp/src/plugins/srv6-mobile/mobile_plugin_doc.md

 This is inner IPv6 case specific.
 The reason is that GTP-U encapsulates link local IPv6 packet for NDP (Neighber Discovery Protocol).
 Outer GTP-U header should be kept until the packets reach to the node responsible for NDP handling.
 It is typically UPF(User Plane Function) node.

-The following command instantitate a new T.M.GTP4.DT6 function.
+The following command instantiates a new T.M.GTP4.DT6 function.

 ```
 sr policy add bsid D5:: behavior t.m.gtp4.dt6 fib-table 0 local-fib-table LOCAL-FIB